home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Understanding UniFi Naming

 Network management has always been Ubiquiti's main product and so UniFi for a while was always synonymous with their Network Controller application.
 However, UniFi has started branching and releasing other apps, like Protect, Talk and Access.
-[This post on the UniFi community](https://community.ui.com/questions/Clarifying-UniFi-Hardware-and-Software-Terminology/2557963a-e79d-4157-a78c-36d3f7b383fb) explains it pretty well. **This main UniFi Integration is _only_ for UniFi Network application.
-It will not interface with devices for other applications like Protect, Talk, Access.**
+[This post on the UniFi community](https://community.ui.com/questions/Clarifying-UniFi-Hardware-and-Software-Terminology/2557963a-e79d-4157-a78c-36d3f7b383fb) explains it pretty well. **This main UniFi Integration is _only_ for UniFi Network application.**

 ### Extra configuration of the integration